-- The icon expands the Vector application tile to the full screen.
-The icon collapses the tile back to its original size. - The icon expands the tile vertically.
-If the tile expands it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
-The icon sets the tile to quarter tile size. - The sicon opens the Vector application settings menu to adjust the tile settings.
+- The icon expands the Vector application tile to the full screen. - The icon collapses the tile back to its original size. - The licon expands the tile vertically.
+If the tile expands, it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile. - The licon sets the tile to quarter tile size. - The icon opens the Vector application settings menu to adjust the tile settings.